patosvi/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 5-square.js class Square that defines a square and inherits from Rectangle of 4-rectangle.js 6-square#1 class Square that defines a square and inherits from Square of 5-square.js:
-7-occurrences.js returns no of ocurrences from a list
+7-occurrences.js returns no of ocurrences from a list 8-esrever.js function that returns the reversed version of a list: